sgmurphy/wordpress-plugins/cost-calculator-builder/readme.txt

 Demo sample XML file included in plugin archive.

 == Changelog ==

+= 3.2.15 =
+- Enhancement: Added a setting to calculate the values of the hidden fields by default.
+- Fix: The Range field is incorrectly displayed with a long title.

 = 3.2.14 =
 - Fix: The calculator page does not load  with some themes if only free version of the plugin is installed.